digiaonline/docs/guides/front-end.md

 Owing to the popularity of Webpack and Browserify, npm has become the go-to package manager for front-end applications as well.
 The universalization of npm modules now allows front-end developers to embrace the same conveniences that have made the Node ecosystem great.
 The encapsulated nature of modules brings greater clarity and improved structure to applications.

+[Yarn](https://yarnpkg.com/en/) improves on npm by providing an offline cache and a real lockfile (`yarn.lock`) for locking down exact package versions.

-If you're starting a new project, you should use npm.
+If you're starting a new project, you should use Yarn.

 ## Typical development workflow

 ```
 git pull --rebase
-npm install
+yarn install
-npm start
+yarn start
 git add .
 git commit -m "Add feature"
 git push origin master
-npm run deploy
+yarn deploy
 ```

 ## Starting a development server

-Every project should include a *start* script that lifts up a development environment when a developer executes `npm start` on the command-line.
+Every project should include a *start* script that lifts up a development environment when a developer executes `yarn start` on the command-line.

 Scripts should only reference local npm modules that are included as dependencies (avoid referencing globally installed packages):